 Nationals of the European Economic Area (EEA)

 Citizens of the European Economic Area (EEA) are not required to present themselves to the immigration authorities in Ireland.

 All citizens of non–EEA countries, whether they require a visa or not, are subject to immigration control at the point of entry to Ireland.
 All non-EEA nationals are also required to formally register their stay with the Immigration Authorities (GNIB), Garda Síochana, Henry Street, Limerick during their first week in Ireland.
 You will need to have the following documentation:

 Evidence of sufficient funds to support yourself during your stay in Ireland or a letter of sponsorship*

 Proof of Health Insurance for duration of stay

 Student Status Letter (Letter from host college confirming their acceptance and course details)

-> Students should have these documents in their hand luggage when travelling to Ireland as they may be asked to produce them at the point of entry to Ireland (this is not a substitute for the formal registration of their stay in Ireland).
+You should have these documents in your hand luggage when travelling to Ireland as you may be asked to produce them at the point of entry to Ireland (this is not a substitute for the formal registration of your stay in Ireland).

 Once you have been formally registered (normally within two weeks of arrival), you will be issued with an immigration card stating the period in which you are allowed to remain in the State.
 The immigration authorities apply a charge of €300 for this card.
 Your GNIB card is only issued for one year, and you are responsible for renewing it for each year of your programme.
 You will need to call to the GNIB office in Henry Street to do this each year. .

 *Documented proof should show the student having at least €400 per month at their disposal.
 Alternatively, a Letter of Sponsorship should state that the sponsor will provide all financial and medical support necessary for the person named while they remain in Ireland.
 It should be specified that if granted permission to remain the person named will not become a burden on the State.